Prepping with Kids: How to Teach Survival Skills and Get Them Involved

 Family Emergency Drills: Practice Makes Perfect

-Create "what if" scenario cards that simulate different emergency situations, allowing kids to think critically and act.
+• Create "what if" scenario cards that simulate different emergencies, allowing kids to think critically and act.

-Consider surprise drills at different times of day to ensure kids stay alert and prepared.
+• Consider surprise drills at different times of the day to ensure kids stay alert and prepared.

 Final Thoughts